Linus404/TwiTok/README.md

 ## TODO

 - Update skip function when video already exists (and print comment)
-- general optimisation
+- general optimisation (like removing/fixing all the warnings)
-- add creator name and number of views
+- add creator name and number of views in the clip
 - remove buttons from final message
-- add cloud deployment (see issue #1)
+- add cloud deployment (see issue #2)

 ## Requirements